 People who are confined to nursing homes are usually already in poor health.
 They often live in assisted living facilities because they cannot fully care for their own needs and may need help performing basic duties such as bathing, dressing, and eating.
 Any deviation from proper care may cause serious health issues.

 Residents of nursing homes are also especially vulnerable to emotional trauma.
 Abusive staff members who berate, threaten, or intentionally neglect residents may worsen symptoms of depression, anxiety, or hopelessness.
 Such actions are no less abusive than those that result in physical injuries.
-An Indiana, PA nursing home abuse lawyer could help evaluate the consequences of nursing home abuse and demand appropriate compensation for a resident’s losses.
+A seasoned legal professional could help evaluate the consequences of nursing home abuse and demand appropriate compensation for a resident’s losses.

 From a legal perspective, nursing home negligence occurs when the staff fails to meet the required standard of care in caring for the residents.
 Establishing caretaker negligence requires a claimant to prove several elements